Non-implosion mechanism of 3D incompessible Euler equations: Abstract

 \section{Abstract}

-In this paper, we study the finite-time blow-up for classical solutions of the 3D incompressible Euler equations with low-regularity initial vorticity.
-Applying the self-similar method and stability analysis of the self-similar system in critical Sobolev space, we prove that the vorticity of the axi-symmetric 3D Euler equations develops a finite-time singularity with certain scaling indices.
-Furthermore, we investigate the time integrability of the solutions.
-The proof is based on the new observations for the null structure of the transport term, and the parameter stability of the fundamental self-similar models.
+This paper studies the non-implosion mechanism for the 3D incompressible Euler equations.
+We prove that vorticity blows up in finite time, whereas the $L^p_T L^\infty_{loc}$ $(p\in[1,\infty))$ norm of the velocity field remains bounded.
+Moreover, under an appropriate assumption on the scaling index, the exponent $p$ can be taken to be infinite.
+The proof is based on the introduction of a refined framework, the new observations for the null structure of transport term, and stability analysis of the self-similar model.